jenniferjacobs/fireandlion/index.md

 # Information design

 **We help impact organisations and [publishers](publishing)** tell powerful stories.
-We&nbsp;specialise in presenting those stories as crafted books, ebooks and websites through world-class content development, design and illustration.
+We&nbsp;specialise in presenting these stories as crafted books, ebooks and websites through world-class content development, design and illustration.

 [See our work]({{site.baseurl}}/portfolio){:.button}
 [How we work]({{site.baseurl}}/workflow){:.button}